mimiframework/Mimi.jl/docs/src/tutorials_detailed/tutorial_1.md

-# Tutorial 1: Explore an Existing Model
+# Tutorial 1: Run an Existing Model

 This tutorial walks through the steps to download, run, and view the output of an existing model.
 There are several existing models public on Github, and for the purposes of this tutorial we will use [The Climate Framework for Uncertainty, Negotiation and Distribution (FUND)](http://www.fund-model.org), available on Github [here](https://github.com/fund-model/fund).